 Our agents have access to every type of final expense lead imaginable.
-I personally prefer direct mail leads that mention affordable Life Insurance right on the card.
+I personally prefer a system where agents can get the clients to set appointments right on the agent’s calendar.

 Our sales system and lead management is why I am one of the highest producing agents in the final expense industry.
 I truly enjoy working with agents that want to learn my system.

 One of the best decisions I have ever made was to get into the Final Expense Sales Market.

 On a daily basis, we speak with both licensed insurance agents and unlicensed people interested in final expense life insurance sales, and it’s apparent that everyone has their own opinion on the final expense market.
 It’s interesting how so many people, clients, and agents alike have no idea about the differences in burial plans and final expense life insurance.